 The local businesses are doing everything they can to clean the seaweed away daily and use it for other purposes.
-It tends to be worst during the summer months when the wet-season rains and stronger currents bring the seaweed to shore.
+It tends to be at its worst during the summer months when the wet-season rains and stronger currents bring the seaweed to shore.

 The best and cleanest months tend to be January to April, but this isn’t certain and can change at any time.

-The best thing to do is to speak to your hotel that you choose to book with and ask how the seaweed has been leading up to your trip.
+The best thing to do is to speak to the hotel that you choose to book with and ask how the seaweed has been leading up to your trip.
 You can still enjoy the sunshine and get out on a boat and away from the seaweed while you’re in the region.
 It shouldn’t really stop you from having an amazing trip.

 Getting to and From Tulum